tapirdata/stream-hasher/README.md

 - `algorithm` (string, default: `'sha1'`): the hash-algorithm to be used.
 See [crypto.createHash](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm) for available algorithms.
 - `digestEncoding` (string, default: `'hex'`): how the resulting digest is encoded.
 See [Buffer#toString](https://nodejs.org/api/buffer.html#buffer_buf_tostring_encoding_start_end) for available encodings.
 Use 'buffer' to get a bare buffer.
-- `digestLength` (number): if supplied, the digest length is limited to this length
+- `digestLength` (number): if supplied, the digest length is limited to this length.
-- `single` (boolean): If true, create a hasher that transforms a single data-stream.
-If false (default), create a hasher to transform a vinyl-file-stream.
+- `single` (boolean, default: `false`): If true, create a hasher that transforms a single data-stream.
+If false, create a hasher to transform a vinyl-file-stream.
 In latter case, the following additional options are recognized:
   - `tagger` (`function(file)`): a function that generates the **tag** from the processed vinyl-file.
 Defaults to a function that returns `file.path`.
-  - `optioner` (`function(file)`): a function that generates an object to overwrite options per vinyl-file
+  - `optioner` (`function(file)`): a function that generates an object to overwrite options per vinyl-file.
   - `rename`: (`function(basename, digest)` or string): a function that takes the original file name (without extension) and the calculated digest and should return a replacement file name.
 The strings 'postfix' and 'prefix' can be used, too.
 They expose some standard replacers.
   - `renameFile` (`function (file)`): to obtain even finer control of renaming supply a function that takes a vinyl-file and the digest to directly manipulate the file's path.
   - `maxSingleSize` (number): In the special case of an stream-file to be renamed, the digest must me emitted before the file can be passed forward.
 Then is value is used to set the `highWaterMark` for processing that file to prevent deadlocking.
 Default is 16MB.